plusserver/docs/content/en/cloudhub/users/contact-persons/_index.md

 ## Where to find it?

-The contacts can be found in the CloudHub sidebar under Contacts.
+The contact persons can be found in the CloudHub sidebar under **"Contacts Persons"**.

 ![Contact Persons location](../../img/contact-persons/contact-persons-location.png)